ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 and I hear every ant saying the same thing all hail her majesty the queen ant number theree: you're finished now hango the queen is gonna have your head
+hango: bb… bbu… but I didn't do anything